 Is poetry accepted?

-This year we can only accept full length comic novels or full length graphic novels.
-(See guidelines for each prize for page/word length.)
+This year we can only accept full length comic novels.
+(See guidelines for page/word length.)
 In the future we hope to be able to accept a wider variety of genres.
 Please follow us on social media for announcements.